Rise to Success: Career Highlights of Rui Hachimura

 Discover the career path of Rui Hachimura, from the first major opportunity to industry-changing achievements.

 Rui Hachimura is a Japanese professional basketball player currently playing for the Los Angeles Lakers in the NBA.
-He gained prominence playing college basketball for the Gonzaga Bulldogs before being drafted ninth overall by the Washington Wizards in the 2019 NBA draft.
-He was recognized for his early performance, earning a spot on the NBA All-Rookie Second Team in 2020.
-Hachimura represents Japan on the national team and is capable of playing both small forward and power forward positions.
+He is a power forward who previously played college basketball for the Gonzaga Bulldogs.
+Hachimura was drafted ninth overall by the Washington Wizards in the 2019 NBA draft and was selected for the NBA All-Rookie Second Team in 2020.
+He also represents the Japan national team in international competitions.

 December 29, 2013: All-Japan High School Tournament Title

-On December 29, 2013, Rui Hachimura led the Meisei High School basketball team to its second title in the All-Japan High School Tournament, scoring 32 points in a 92–78 win over Fukuoka University Ohori.
+On December 29, 2013, Rui Hachimura led the Meisei High School basketball team to its second title in the All-Japan High School Tournament, scoring 32 points.

 2013: FIBA Asia U16 Championship

-At the 2013 FIBA Asia U16 Championship in Iran, Rui Hachimura averaged 22.8 points, 12.6 rebounds and 2.8 blocks, guiding his team to a third-place finish.
+In 2013, at the FIBA Asia U16 Championship in Iran, Rui Hachimura averaged 22.8 points, 12.6 rebounds and 2.8 blocks, guiding his team to a third-place finish.

 April 2014: Albert Schweitzer Tournament